 A dependent as defined under Alabama law is an individual other than the taxpayer and his or her spouse who received over 50% of his or her support from the taxpayer during the tax year and is also related to the taxpayer in one of the following relationships:

 Note: You cannot claim a foster child, friend, cousin, yourself, or your spouse as a dependent under Alabama law.

-You can take an exemption for a dependent who was born or who died during 2008 if he or she met the qualifications for a dependent while alive.
+You can take an exemption for a dependent who was born or who died during the tax year if he or she met the qualifications for a dependent while alive.
 This means that a baby who lived only a few minutes can be claimed as a dependent.

-You must have provided over 50% of the dependent’s support in 2008.
+You must have provided over 50% of the dependent’s support during the tax year .
 If you file a joint return, the support can be from you or your spouse.
 You cannot claim credit on an Alabama return for a dependent if you provided less than 50% of the support under Alabama law as you can under federal law in certain conditions.